What is a DC Motor

 • Quick starting and stopping

-These advantages make DC motors ideal for many controlled applications.
+These advantages make DC motors suitable for many applications requiring precise speed control and high starting torque.

-Because of these reasons, AC motors are often preferred in large industries.
+Because of these limitations, Alternating Current (AC) motors are often preferred for many large-scale industrial applications.

 • Water pumps